On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Luigi C. Gallo and Ivana Damjanov for useful discussions.
+We gratefully acknowledge the anonymous reviewer, whose insightful comments helped in improving the clarity of the paper.
+T.~M. wishes to thank Luigi C. Gallo and Ivana Damjanov for useful discussions.
 This research was supported by the ANR Spin(e) project (ANR-13-BS05-0005, \texttt{http://cosmicorigin.org}) and by a Discovery Grant from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 This research has been supported by the funding for the ByoPiC project from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant agreement ERC-2015-AdG 695561.
 This research makes use of the VIPERS-MLS database, operated at CeSAM/LAM, Marseille, France.
 This work is based in part on observations obtained with WIRCam, a joint project of CFHT, Taiwan, Korea, Canada and France.
 The CFHT is operated by the National Research Council (NRC) of Canada, the Institut National des Science de l'Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 This work is based in part on observations made with the Galaxy Evolution Explorer (GALEX).
 GALEX is a NASA Small Explorer, whose mission was developed in cooperation with the Centre National d'Etudes Spatiales (CNES) of France and the Korean Ministry of Science and Technology.
 GALEX is operated for NASA by the California Institute of Technology under NASA contract NAS5-98034.
 This work is based in part on data products produced at TERAPIX available at the Canadian Astronomy Data Centre as part of the Canada-France-Hawaii Telescope Legacy Survey, a collaborative project of NRC and CNRS.
 The TERAPIX team has performed the reduction of all the WIRCAM images and the preparation of the catalogues matched with the T0007 CFHTLS data release.
 Based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory as part of the VISTA Deep Extragalactic Observations (VIDEO) survey, under programme ID 179.A-2006 (PI: Jarvis).

 \bsp